rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 This vulnerability should be tackled on different fronts, and primarily requires secure and well-tested software implementations.
 First, it is important that authentication-enabled **query engines do not leak sessions across different origins**.
+<span class="comment" data-author="RV">Can you be more concrete here?
+How do I specifically implement this?</span>

 Location
 : LTQP engines